bajamircea/bajamircea.github.io/_posts/2023-03-28-things-we-know-efficiency.markdown

 std::replace(v.begin(), v.end(), v[3], v[2]);
 {% endhighlight %}

+If the input is: `0, 2, 1, 2, 3, 2, 1` and expect to replace `2` with `1` and
+expect to get `0, 1, 1, 1, 3, 1, 1` you might be surprised when you get `0, 1,
+1, 1, 3, 2, 1`.

-Although `const` the problem is that the `old_value` is alised, it's also part of the sequence.
-Another way to look at it is that `v[3]` is accessed both via the pointer behind the `const T &` and the pointer behind the `It first` after it gets incremented a few times.
+Although `const`, the problem is that the `old_value` is alised, it's also part of the sequence, and part through the replacement we change what we're trying to do.
+Another way to look at aliasing is that `v[3]` is accessed both via the pointer behind the `const T &` and the pointer behind the `It first` after it gets incremented a few times.

-In correct usage we know we're not doing that, but it's an interesting fact that in many cases (correct, unlike the incorrect usage of `replace` above), the compiler does not know that we're not aliasing and inserts more code to cope with that.
+In correct usage we know we're not doing what the example above does, but it's an interesting fact that in many cases (correct, unlike the incorrect usage of `replace` above), the compiler does not know that we're not aliasing and inserts more code to cope with that.

 Note that one of the reason Fortran is faster than C/C++ is that Fortran assumes that function arguments do not alias.